Marli Alexa Flaunts Her Incredible Bikini Body While Rocking A Tiny Neon Pink Two-Piece

 “My favorite Instagram model,” a fourth comment read.

-The model doesn’t appear to be shy about putting her petite figure in the spotlight for her online snaps.
+Marli doesn’t appear to be shy about putting her petite figure in the spotlight for her online snaps.
 She’s often seen rocking tiny bathing suits, skimpy tops, and sexy lingerie in her photos.

-As previously reported by The Inquisitr, Marli most recently piqued the interest of her followers when she posed in a strappy black bikini while soaking up some sun at the beach.
-To date, that snap has reeled in more than 24,000 likes and over 390 comments.
+As previously reported by The Inquisitr, she most recently piqued the interest of her followers when she posed in a strappy black bikini while soaking up some sun at the beach.
+That snap has proven to be popular as well.
+To date, it has reeled in more than 24,000 likes and over 390 comments.